 Mrs. Crow received a Masters Degree in Counseling and Guidance from Louisiana Tech University.
 She joined the center in 2016.
 She has extensive experience in both hospital and outpatient settings, providing counseling to adolescents, families, couples, and individuals dealing with various life issues.
 Her knowledge of the resources and services in the community will be an asset.
 She also brings with her a passion and drive to make a positive difference in community organizations and mission activities both locally and in Mexico.

 Mrs. Caruthers is a licensed professional counselor and a licensed marriage and family therapist who has been with the Center since 1994.
 She is interested in the developmental issues individuals, families, and couples face over their life span-transitions that include young adult to college, career development and middle age/menopause.
 Offering EMDR, cognitive-behavioral and solution-focused therapies, her specialties include anxiety and depression as well as the pursuit of wellness and wholeness.
 She works with adults, couples, and families.

 Fr.
-Verbeck is a very important part of the center.
-Guido meets with the staff twice a month to facilitate the counselors and staff growth group.
+Verbeck is a very important part of the Center.
+Guido meets with the staff twice a month to facilitate the counselors and staff growth.
 He also serves as Rector at St. Paul’s Episcopal Church, Shreveport, LA.